alexpricedev/JumpCMS/README.md

 Creating a new page type is as simple as exporting a new template component.

-JumpCMS is headless, meaning it doens't handle any rendering of templates, it simply exposes REST endpoints.
+JumpCMS is headless, meaning it doesn't handle any rendering of templates, it simply exposes REST endpoints.
 This means you can built your front-end however you like!